raganwald/raganwald.github.com/_posts/2017-04-15-associativity.md

   applyOperator(operator, rightAssociate(...operands));
 ```

-of course, this makes _no difference_ if, like `+`, the operator has the assocative property:
+of course, this makes _no difference_ if, like `+`, the operator has the associative property:

 ```javascript
 leftApply(plus, 4, 3, 2, 1)